vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Citibank for some financial transactions.
 I finished at 4:02 PM.
 I then went to Trader Joe's to get groceries, finishing checkout at 4:14 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Friday May 21

+In the evening I went to the Laundry Room (a laundromat on San Pablo Avenue) to do my heavy laundry.

+## Saturday May 22

+In the afternoon I went to the Laundy Room (a laundromat on San Pablo Avenue) to do my regular laundry.
+I was in there around 3 PM to 3:30 PM.